darcien/blog/content/now.md

 Back to indoor cycling it is for 2024.
 I need to prepare and train for Bromo KOM anyway (assuming I got the ticket).

+Update: I got the ticket!
+Stayed awake at 3 a.m. to buy the ticket, totally worth it.

 ## Elixir is cool